Wandalen/wTools/module/core/data_fmt/docs/data_structure/001_variant_attributes.md

 | 44 | `works_on_windows` | Windows console compatible without modification | `Yes`, `No`, `Partial` |
 | 45 | `works_in_ci` | Renders correctly in CI/CD environments | `Yes`, `No` |
 | 46 | `copy_paste_friendly` | Easy to copy from terminal and paste elsewhere | `Yes`, `No`, `Partial` |

+### Operations

+Variant doc instances consume this schema by filling out all 46 attributes in an attribute table.
+Attributes are referenced by name (column 2) — variant docs must use the exact attribute names defined here.
+When comparing variants, readers join on attribute name to produce side-by-side comparisons.
+When adding a new variant, the author consults this doc to know which attributes to document and what value vocabulary is expected for each.

 ### Sources